ui-schema/ui-schema/packages/docs/src/content/docs/localization.md

 The `t` prop of `UIMetaProvider` and `UIGenerator` supports complex translators for dynamic translations and with any translation library.

-Native HTML inputs can use [native translations](#native-translation) - for some validations.

 > In your own widgets any translation lib can be used directly, when contributing to a design system use one of:
 > - `{ t } = useUIMeta()`
 > - `Trans`/`TransTitle`